vhl/css-style-guide/README.md

 The architecture itself is heavily based on [OOCSS](https://github.com/stubbornella/oocss/wiki).
 Class naming conventions are adapted from Harry Roberts’ [More Transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces).

-If you already know the conceptual class naming stuff, you can skip right to [Coding Style](#coding-style).
+If you're already familiar with the conceptual guidelines & the class naming standards, you can skip right to [Coding Style](#coding-style).